How to Build your Reputation as a Freelancer

 - Request them to share one of your articles on their social networks.

 - Offer helpful resources, suggestions, and ask them for mention in their articles, podcasts or webinars.

-The end result - people will begin to recognise you and you will be able to establish yourself as a knowledgeable, reliable person.
+The end result - people will begin to recognize you ,and you'll be able to establish yourself as a knowledgeable, reliable person.

-Completing certification programs or attending workshops and classes by subject experts are not merely about learning new things, it authenticates your knowledge and skills.
-It shows that you are serious, committed, and that you are up-to-date.
-It will also help stand out among the ever-growing community of freelancers.
+Completing certification programs or attending workshops and classes by subject experts aren't merely about learning new things, it authenticates your knowledge and skills.
+It shows that you are serious, committed and that you're up-to-date.
+It'll also help stand out among the ever-growing community of freelancers.

-The key here is to ensure whatever course you are attending is actually relevant and valuable to your business.
+The key here is to ensure whatever course you're attending is relevant and valuable to your business.

-With a little extra effort and some common sense, you will be able to surpass client expectations.
+With a little extra effort and some common sense, you'll be able to surpass client expectations.
 Things such as doing minor and supplementary tasks free of cost, submitting your project on time, and doing your tasks without being asked to, will go a long way towards impressing your client.

-Put yourself in their shoes, find out those small things which you could do to make their lives easier.
-Do this consistently and your client will consider you as a trusted partner.
+Put yourself in their shoes, find out those small things which you could do bring value.
+Do this consistently, and your client will consider you as a trusted partner.
 Plus, it could also help you develop a unique identity in your niche.

 As a freelancer, a good reputation is only the beginning of it: it will get you a steady stream of projects, but eventually - it really boils down to how good your work it.